py4dstem/py4DSTEM/py4DSTEM/io/README.md

 - `PointListArray`: a 2D grid of PointLists

 Derivative classes are discussed in `Customizing classes`.
-The two classes (Root, Tree) which enable nesting data for ease of reading/writing whole sets of many data types at a time, and are discussed in the `Trees` section, below.
+The two classes (Node, Tree) which enable nesting data for ease of reading/writing whole sets of many data types at a time, and are discussed in the `Trees` section, below.